shridharns/arch/README.md

-# arch
+# Architecture

-Thoughts around architecture
+A place to capture few thoughts around architecture.